 The BFHS Adoption Process

-In an effort to continue to provide the best care for our animals while keeping our staff and the public safe, our shelter remains closed for public viewing.
-However, if you are interested in meeting a specific animal listed on our website, we are scheduling limited showings by appointment.
-Dogs will be shown outside while cats will be shown inside (masks & gloves required).
-A maximum of 2 animals can be shown during this time to minimize exposure.
+Our shelter is now open to the public!
+This includes our Cat Room Viewings & Adoptions, Pup Stop, Donations, and Food Bank Pickup.
+In an effort to continue to provide the best care possible, dogs and puppies will remain closed for public viewing.
+However, if you are interested in meeting a specific dog listed on our website, we are scheduling showings by appointment and will do our best to introduce you!
+Dogs may be shown outside, with a maximum of 2 dogs able be shown during this time to reduce their stress and allow us to serve other clients.

-Donations to the shelter are welcome and appreciated.
+Donations to the shelter are always welcome and appreciated.

 A heartfelt thank you to all who continue to show their love and support for the animals during this time.